-To keep things simple, let’s assume you invest your £1,000 in the one-year market, given it matches the period required to qualify for the bonus.
+To keep things simple, let’s assume you invest your £1,000 in the one-year market, which matches the period required to qualify for the bonus.

-That one-year market is paying 3% as I write.
+The one-year market is paying 4.7% as I type.

-I’ve ignored tax here on the interest because everyone’s tax situation is different.
+I’ve ignored taxes here because everyone’s tax situation is different.

-- You can now open a RateSetter ISA and collect the bonus – and in an ISA the income you earn is tax-free.
+- You can now open a RateSetter ISA and collect the bonus.
+You can fund this with a transfer from another ISA provider.
+In an ISA the income you earn is tax-free.

-- Most people even outside of an ISA will be paying no tax on cash interest thanks to the new-ish Personal Savings Allowance that covers the first £1,000 of interest earned by basic rate taxpayers, and £500 for higher-rate payers.
+- Most people even outside of an ISA will pay no tax on cash interest, thanks to the new-ish Personal Savings Allowance that covers the first £1,000 of interest earned by basic rate taxpayers, and £500 for higher-rate payers.